Support

 6.2 Who will cover the internship expenses?

 Your EIC Pathfinder grant will cover your personnel expenses.
 If the internship location is more than 150 km from your usual work location, InnoNext can reimburse you a mobility allowance of EUR 2,300/month (up to 3 months).
 Longer internships won’t receive additional funding.
+During the internship, a monthly report will be required.

 These terms will be included in the financial agreement.